infinum/dotnet-handbook/Git/Branching Strategies.md

 #### GitLab flow

-GitLab flow introduces environment branches to GitLab flow (e.g. staging and production).
+GitLab flow introduces environment branches to GitHub flow (e.g. staging and production).

 ![gitlabflowimage](/resources/gitlab-flow.png)

 The GitLab flow is based on 11 rules:
-1. Use feature branches, no direct commits on master
+1. Use feature branches, no direct commits on master.
-2. Test all commits, not only ones on master
+2. Test all commits, not only ones on master.
 3. Run all the tests on all commits (if your tests run longer than 5 minutes have them run in parallel).
 4. Perform code reviews before merges into master, not afterwards.
 5. Deployments are automatic, based on branches or tags.